Aquafina-water-bottle/jp-mining-note/wiki/Updating.md

    click on the green `Code` dropdown, and then download the zip by the `Download Zip` button.
    After that, unzip the directory.

-1. Open command line, and cd (change directory) into `jp-mining-note/tools`.
+1. Open command prompt, and cd (change directory) into `jp-mining-note/tools`.
    If you don't know how to do that, see [here](https://www.howtogeek.com/659411/how-to-change-directories-in-command-prompt-on-windows-10/).

-1. With your command line in the `tools` directory, run the following command:
+1. With your current directory being the `tools` directory, run the following command:
    ```
    python install.py --update
    ```